 This diligent rehearsal, of course, happens in between cartwheels, basketball and some good old-fashioned arguing.

 These siblings go to church, play sports and have friends.
-And they’ve only been in Fort Worth for three months.
+And they’ve only been in Fort Worth for a few months.

 The family was living in Port Arthur, which Harvey hit hard.